PurplesparkA/arduino_enclosure_envctrl/README.md

 ### Arduino 3d printer enclosure environmental control
 I needed to build an enclosure for my 3D printers, and as it was going to be in a pretty cold room, I needed to create some environmental control to heat it up, but also to cool it down.
-The purpose is to keep the temperature inside the enclosure at a constant 21C.
+The purpose is to keep the temperature inside the enclosure between 19C and 24C.
 In order to do so, several fans will be used:
 1. Heating fan
 2. Cooling fan